South East Sussex

 • Ship Inn Strand Quay Rye TN31 7DB Telephone(01797) 229256

-This large friendly pub, very poplar with tourists is situated in the Strand Quay area of Rye and offers a number of B&B rooms.
-The Ship Inn is now part of the Balfour Wines portfolio of pubs.
-They have a partnership with Cellar Head Brewery and one of their ales is usually available.
+This large friendly pub, very popular with tourists is situated in the Strand Quay area of Rye and offers a number of B&B rooms.
+The Ship Inn is part of the Balfour Wines portfolio of pubs.
 Jake's cider, made at Balfour's Hush Heath Estate, is always available.
 There is an extensive menu and breakfast is served from 08:00 daily.

 • Waterworks Tower Street Rye TN31 7AT Telephone(01797) 224110

 Housed in a building dating from 1718, this was originally the town’s waterworks, later a soup kitchen, a public toilet, an antique shop and from May 2018, the area’s first micropub.
 At the time of the carefully managed conversion, the bases for two soup containers were discovered and remain uncovered to view, these date from 1907.
 Its earlier use as the town's water pumping station is thought to involve a wheel powered by two horses.
 Eight beers are sourced from a variety of breweries, all within 30 miles of Rye incluing its own brewery (and tap room) nearby, ciders are similarly local.
 Home made pork pies and Scotch eggs are available.
 The Sunday lunchtime Cheese Club has strict rules - “Bring cheese, eat cheese, no cheese, hard cheese, you’re not in the Club!"
 The pub is on Instagram at https://www.instagram.com/ryewaterworks/?hl=en.
-In 2019 the pub was judged Cider/Perry Pub of the Year runner up by the local CAMRA Branch, the presentation picture shows the triumphant landlord with his certificate.
-In 2020/21 it was local CAMRA Branch Pub of the Year.
-In 2023 it was local CAMRA branch Cider Pub of the Year and in 2024 it is runner up.
+From the start the pub has won a number of CAMRA Branch awards.
+More recent of these were it being judged Cider Pub of the Year in 2023 and in 2024 runner up.
+Also in 2024 it was LocAle Pub of the Year.
+The presentation pictures above show landlord David accepting each of these awards.

 • Ypres Castle Inn Gun Garden Rye TN31 7HH

 Important!
 This is a cashless pub, only card payments and the like are accepted.
-Summer hours finish at the end of August, from September it is winter hours.
+During the school summer holiday, the pub is additionally open on Tuesdays and Wednesdays from 12:00 to 22:00.

 An attractive weather-boarded pub built in 1640 with fantastic views across Romney Marsh, the outside drinking areas include part of the top of the town ramparts.
 An atmospheric location particularly at night, it is accessible from the steps adjacent to the ramparts of the Ypres Tower.
 Known locally as 'The Wipers' there is one large bar with an open log fire and an adjoining room plus a large garden with 25 tables.
 The house beer from Rother Valley Brewery is Ypres Castle Bitter with ABV 3.8%.
-The keg taps are devoted to keykeg and other craft ales, Bedlam Pilsner from Plumpton Green, East Sussex and Rothaus Pils from Germany.
+The keg taps are devoted to keykeg and other craft ales, such as Rothaus Pils from Germany.
 Quality bar snacks are offered but the pub no longer operates a kitchen.
 Real cider and perry is from Nightingale Cider Company, a few miles away in Tenterden, over the Kent border.
 The pub has an annual short closure in January.

 • Salehurst